TKomericki/Rhetos-wiki/Configuration-management.md

 * [SecurityOptions](https://github.com/Rhetos/Rhetos/blob/master/Source/Rhetos.Utilities/SecurityOptions.cs)
 * [IAssetsOptions](https://github.com/Rhetos/Rhetos/blob/master/Source/Rhetos.Utilities/IAssetsOptions.cs)

-## Configuring application from code

-`Host.CreateRhetosContainer` and `RhetosRuntime.BuildConfiguration` methods allow extending
-and overriding application configuration by using `IConfigurationBuilder` instance.

-* Use `IConfigurationBuilder` extension methods (such as `AddKeyValue`, `AddOptions` and `AddJsonFile`) to add or override configuration settings.
-* Runtime features of the application can access the configuration directly by requesting `IConfiguration` instance from dependency injection, but it is preferred to use registered options classes instead (see the "Common options classes" in different sections above), or register additional custom options classes.

 ## Reading configuration with custom options classes

 Rhetos configuration can be extended with **custom options classes**.